ax-va/Project-BayesianPy/README.md

-# PyBayesian
+# BayesianPy
-PyBayesian is a collection of algorithms and models written in Python 3.8 for probabilistic programming.
+BayesianPy is a collection of algorithms and models written in Python 3.8 for probabilistic programming.
 The main focus of the package is on Bayesian reasoning by using Bayesian and/or Markov networks.

 The collection contains the following algorithms and models.